hectorcorrea/solr-for-newbies/tutorial.md

   #
 ```

-Now that Solr has been installed on your machine you will have a folder named `solr-7.4.0`.
-This folder has the files to run and configure Solr.
-The Solr binaries (i.e. the Java JAR files) are under `solr-7.4.0/dist` but for the most part we will use the utilities under `solr-7.4.0/bin` to start and stop Solr.
+...and that's it, Solr is now available on your machine under the `solr-7.4.0` folder.
+Most of the utilities that we will use in this tutorial are under the `solr-7.4.0/bin` folder.

 First, let's make sure we can run Solr by executing the `solr` shell script with the `status` parameter: